 Too cynical?
 I don’t think so.

 I was told these things as well, over and over again.
-Whenever I wanted to try a difference course of action, so I could move myself towards that life that I dreamed of, freedom, and travel, and creativity, I was pushed back to the traditional realm.
+Whenever I wanted to try a different course of action, so I could move towards that life that I dreamed of, freedom, travel, and creativity, I was pushed back to the traditional realm.
 Don’t take chances, don’t take risks, don’t do anything outside of normal.

-Success Is Actually Quite Simple – Consistency Over A Long Period Of Time
+Success Is Actually Quite Simple – Simplify Everything Now

 As I spent a lot of my time reading about successful people, and trying to figure out what made certain people successful and what made others, not so much, I could only see one common thread among all of them.